ZakChrom/C1/README.md

 Layout for a "extra chunk": `CCCDDDDD`<br>
 ```
 C = Type of the chunk
-    If the 0b100 bit isnt set:
+    If the 0b100 bit is set:
-        If its 0b01: TODO (prob some sort of compression)
+        If its 0b00: use the data to extend the cell types `(((prevchunk&0b1111)<<4)|(thischunk&0b1111))`
-        If its 0b10: TODO
+        TODO
     Else:
-        If its 0b00: use the data to extend the cell types `(((prevchunk&0b1111)<<4)|(thischunk&0b1111))`
+        TODO (prob some compression things)
 D = The data
 ```
 ---